frcsantos/3R-assist/docs/patterns.md

 Start at local state.
 Move up only when complexity justifies it.

-> **3R Assist context:** Frontend framework TBD in M2 Phase B. Apply this pattern regardless of framework.
-Expected state complexity is low at MVP — local state should suffice for most surfaces.
+> **3R Assist context:** Frontend is React 19 + Vite (ADR-003).
+State stays at local component level and flows through router `location.state`; no global store is used.
+Escalate only when a real pain point appears.

 ---